rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 ![](blog/webpack-bundle-analyzer-two-jquerys.png)

 Two jQuerys!
+(You may have noticed some other modules are duplicated as well.)

-Diving deeper, we found that Webpack is doing exactly what it's supposed to do, given our current configuration.
-Turns out that `slick-carousel` employs a common pattern in modern JavaScript packages to detect the presence of a JavaScript module loader API, such as AMD (Asynchronous Module Definition) or requireJS.
+It turns out that `slick-carousel` employs a common pattern in modern JavaScript packages to detect the presence of a JavaScript module loader API, such as AMD (Asynchronous Module Definition) or requireJS.
 The pattern looks something like this, [excerpted from the `slick-carousel` source](https://github.com/kenwheeler/slick/blob/ee7d37faeb92c4619ffeefeba2cc4c733f39b1b3/slick/slick.js#L18):

 ```javascript
 ;(function(factory) {